Hurts, Eagles soar into Super Bowl, rout 49ers for NFC title

 Johnson bobbled a shotgun snap and fumbled on the next drive, and Reddick — the free-agent pickup from Carolina having one of the great defensive seasons in franchise history — recovered at the San Francisco 30.
 Boston Scott scooted 10 yards for a touchdown and 21-7 lead.

 Even with Hurts almost a non-factor — he had 97 yards passing in the first half — the Eagles were firmly in control.
-Hurts finished 15 of 25 for 121 yards.
-His 1-yard rushing touchdown on Philadelphia’s signature rugby-style QB sneak made it 28-7.
+His 1-yard rushing touchdown on Philadelphia’s signature rugby-style QB sneak made it 28-7 late in the third quarter.

-“It’s been a lot.
-I’m not going to make this about me,” Hurts said.
-“This city is a special city.
-They deserve everything, It’s a special city.
-We have one more.”

-Purdy left the game with an elbow injury after he was drilled in the arm by Reddick on San Francisco’s first drive, leading to a fumble.
-The 23-year-old Purdy’s improbable rise from “Mr. Irrelevant” to playoff starter ended with a whimper as he failed to become the first rookie QB to lead a team to the Super Bowl.
+“We’ve got a chance to go out there and win it all,” Hurts said.
+“So we want to go prepare to go do that.”

 The Eagles used quick thinking as they scored on their opening drive for the second straight playoff game.
 DeVonta Smith made a sensational one-handed grab for 29 yards, but replays showed he appeared to lose control of the ball as he hit the ground.
 Smith popped up and frantically waved the Eagles to the line.
 Niners coach Kyle Shanahan did not challenge the call and the Eagles got off the next play.
 Sanders scored on a 6-yard run.

+He was improbably needed again in the third quarter after Johnson, a journeyman backup signed in December, was also injured.

+“I hurt for these guys,” Shanahan said.
+“We felt really good about this game.
+It was tough circumstances.”

-With little hope they could get anything going behind Johnson, the 49ers turned to Christian McCaffrey to get on the board.
+With little hope they could get anything going behind Johnson, the 49ers turned to Christian McCaffrey, a midseason acquisition who led the team with 13 TDs in the regular season and playoffs, to get on the board.
 He broke three tackles on a 23-yard touchdown run that made it 7-7 in the second quarter.

-With no quarterbacks who could throw, that was about the end for Shanahan’s Niners, who managed 164 yards of offense and 11 first downs.
+That turned out to be the only moment of hope for Shanahan’s Niners, who managed 164 yards of offense and 11 first downs.

+“You’re never out of the fight,” McCaffrey said.
+“We believed it and it just didn’t turn out our way.
+We got beat and wish we had another shot at it with everybody.”

 IN THE HOUSE

-First lady Jill Biden, NFL Commissioner Roger Goodell, actor Bradley Cooper, comedian Kevin Hart and several 76ers including Joel Embiid attended the game.
+First lady Jill Biden, NFL Commissioner Roger Goodell, actor Bradley Cooper, comedian Kevin Hart, Los Angeles Angels star Mike Trout and several 76ers, including Joel Embiid, attended the game.

 UP NEXT